QueenBeeSC/swarm.city/README.md

 ## Welcome to Swarm City

 > We are on the leading edge of a new technological era, an era that is disrupting the economics of human interactions.
 Swarm City is developing a truly Decentralized App (DApp), enabled by the SWT token, running on the Ethereum blockchain to interconnect world industries and enable open peer to peer exchanges.

+It is our mission to provide an open marketplace of services, currency tokens and encrypted communication tools to offer unfettered access between buyers and sellers worldwide and in your community.

 [Enter here](https://swarm.city) to get started